 Chris ran her own welding company for four years, specializing in B-Pressure and CWB welding for pipelines and industrial facilities.
 During her years running her welding company, she also worked towards the completion of her university degree through online learning, with the idea of becoming a high school shop teacher.
 She completed her Bachelor of Arts in 2011.

 Chris finds her work with Northern Lakes College satisfying.
-“I see myself with Northern Lakes College for many years to come.
-I really believe in our mission statement and values, what we do, why we do it, and how we do it.
+“I really believe in our mission statement and values, what we do, why we do it, and how we do it.
 I benefited from NLC as a student, and am proud to be part of the NLC team, ensuring we continue to provide northern Albertans with educational opportunities.”

-Settled in Slave Lake with her husband and pets, Chris fills any spare time she might have with gardening, playing piano, painting, and building.
-She just completed her own “she-shed”, where there are no electronics allowed.
-She will use the space to paint, start plants in the spring, and work on her master’s courses.
+Chris fills any spare time she might have with gardening, playing piano, painting, and building.
+She built her own “she-shed”, where there are no electronics allowed.
+She uses the space to paint, start plants in the spring, and work on her master’s courses.